-In this first paragraph, you will write an introduction (generally one and no more than two paragraphs) for your proposal.
-Start with a general overview of your topic and describe to the reader what they will find in this document.
-There are many ways to foreshadow what the reader will find: The purpose of this paper is to.... or This paper will describe Remember to write using paragraphs (look up MEAL plan), exemplary grammar and sentence structure (use Grammarly.com), and APA 7th edition.
+There are many ways to foreshadow what the reader will find: The purpose of this paper is to..... or, This paper will describe Remember to write using paragraphs (look up MEAL plan), exemplary grammar and sentence structure (use Grammarly.com), and APA 7th edition.
 We use impersonal voice, meaning no first or third person should be used.
 This document aims to outline what is expected in your DNP Project Proposal.
+The maximum length of this paper is 14 pages excluding the cover page, references, and appendices.

-Problem Statement (1 page)
+Problem Statement and Gap Analysis (1 to 1 1⁄2 pages)

-A concise statement identifying the problem/issue, why it is important to address, alignment with strategic priorities of the organization, including:
+A concise statement identifying the problem/issue, why it is important to address, and alignment with strategic priorities of the organization.
+Include supporting evidence to show that this is indeed a problem or gap in practice, policy, process that is meaningful to the organization including locally and nationally.